World Cities Culture Forum

-In November 2018, San Francisco will host officials from around the world at the Forum’s annual Summit.
+This year, San Francisco hosts officials from around the world at the Forum’s annual summit.

-This year’s summit will focus on how to nurture and manage culture to produce equitable growth.
-This will include: discussions on place-keeping for culture and communities; arts, innovation and technology; and the impacts of technology on culture.
+The summits focus for 2018 is on how to nurture and manage culture to produce equitable growth.
+This includes discussions on place-keeping for culture and communities; arts, innovation and technology; and the impacts of technology on culture.

 World Cities Culture Summit 2017: Seoul